 What I find especially interesting are the often vituperative comments below the articles where believers in man-made climate change face off against skeptics.
 I’ve been reading the comments for many months and something needs to be said that isn’t politically correct.
 Namely:

-That sounds awfully harsh.
-So let my meaning be clear (not that it will make them feel better).
-I’m not trying to judge whether man-made climate change is real and the sea level will rise 30 meters, or 15 meters, or 5 meters during the next 100 years.
+To be clear, I’m not trying to pass judgment on whether man-made climate change is real and the sea level will rise 30 meters, or 15 meters, or 5 meters during the next 100 years.
 I don’t know what will happen.
 The global atmosphere is terribly complex; we can barely predict local weather five days out.
 Also, I’m not particularly well-versed in all the scientific data and theories underpinning the belief in man-made climate change.

 Instead, I’m just saying that the most extreme skeptics (at least those opinionated enough to post their feelings online) are much less capable of evaluating science, processing numerical data, considering alternative explanations, reasoning soundly ... they’re just not as bright.
 For anyone who wants a thorough, healthy debate, this should be worrisome: Dumber, simpler people tend to be governed more by emotion than reason, tend to be more susceptible to becoming locked into ideologically dictated viewpoints, tend to be poorer at considering long-term consequences, and tend to tune out sophisticated, multi-step arguments with their version of “na na na na I can’t hear you.”